kortix-ai/agentpress/README.md

 ### Supabase Database
 Handles data persistence with authentication, user management, conversation history, file storage, agent state, analytics, and real-time subscriptions.

+## Use Cases

+1. **Competitor Analysis** ([Watch](https://suna.so/use-case/competitor-analysis)) - *"Analyze the market for my next company in the healthcare industry, located in the UK.
+Give me the major players, their market size, strengths, and weaknesses, and add their website URLs.
+Once done, generate a PDF report."*

+2. **VC List** ([Watch](https://suna.so/use-case/vc-list)) - *"Give me the list of the most important VC Funds in the United States based on Assets Under Management.
+Give me website URLs, and if possible an email to reach them out."*

+3. **Insurance Policies** ([Watch](https://suna.so/use-case/insurance-policies)) - *"Find me the best insurance policy per pricing for my house, located in Milan, Italy.
+Scrape Italian companies in the insurance market for houses."*

+4. **Looking for Candidates** ([Watch](https://suna.so/use-case/looking-for-candidates)) - *"Go on LinkedIn, and find me 10 profiles available - they are not working right now - for a junior software engineer position, who are located in Munich, Germany.
+They should have at least one bachelor's degree in Computer Science or anything related to it, and 1-year of experience in any field/role."*

+5. **Writing Report** ([Watch](https://suna.so/use-case/writing-report)) - *"Write me a detailed report about what's happened in the US stock market in the last 2 weeks.
+Analyze the S&P 500 trend, and tell me what the market is expecting to see in the upcoming weeks.
+This is a report analysis for a Bank CFO."*

+6. **Product Reviews** ([Watch](https://suna.so/use-case/product-reviews)) - *"Go on Amazon, and find me the most common product issues related to the Nespresso Machine - you can find them by reading the reviews.
+Once done, write me a short report about common issues that could be converted into competitive advantage for a new Nespresso Machine."*

+7. **Game Generation** ([Watch](https://suna.so/use-case/game-generation)) - *"Generate a Mini Game where the Player needs to drive a spaceship and fight against interstellar aliens.
+The aliens should be green, while the main player should be white.
+Make it with a 90' style."*

+8. **Planning Company Trip** ([Watch](https://suna.so/use-case/planning-company-trip)) - *"Generate me a route plan for my company.
+We should go to California.
+We'll be in 8 people.
+Compose the trip from the departure (Paris, France) to the activities we can do considering that the trip will be 7 days long - departure on the 21st of Apr 2025.
+Check the weather forecast and temperature for the upcoming days, and based on that, you can plan our activities (outdoor vs indoor)."*

+9. **Working on Excel** ([Watch](https://suna.so/use-case/working-on-excel)) - *"My company asked me to set up an Excel spreadsheet with all the information about Italian lottery games (Lotto, 10eLotto, and Million Day).
+Based on that, generate and send me a spreadsheet with all the basic information (public ones)."*

+10. **Scraping Databases** ([Watch](https://suna.so/use-case/scraping-databases)) - *"Search for open tender databases (e.g. EU TED, US SAM.gov), find relevant procurement calls in the clean tech industry, summarize requirements, and generate a report about it."*

+11. **Automate Event Speaker Prospecting** ([Watch](https://suna.so/use-case/automate-event-speaker-prospecting)) - *"Find 20 AI ethics speakers from Europe who've spoken at conferences in the past year.
+Scrapes conference sites, cross-references LinkedIn and YouTube, and outputs contact info + talk summaries."*

+12. **Summarize and Cross-Reference Scientific Papers** ([Watch](https://suna.so/use-case/summarize-cross-reference-scientific-papers)) - *"Research and compare scientific papers talking about Alcohol effects on our bodies during the last 5 years.
+Generate a report about the most important scientific papers talking about the topic I wrote before."*

+13. **Generating Leads** ([Watch](https://suna.so/use-case/generating-leads)) - *"I need to generate at least 20 B2B leads to reach out for my new AI tool.
+It's a customer support tool, then I'll need to have companies located in Spain, Barcelona, with 10-50 employees (find a way to get the number of employees).
+List me their names, websites, size (employees), and contact information if public."*

+14. **Research + First Contact Draft** ([Watch](https://suna.so/use-case/research-first-contact-draft)) - *"Research my potential customers (B2B) on LinkedIn.
+They should be in the clean tech industry.
+Find their websites and their email addresses.
+After that, based on the company profile, generate a personalized first contact email where I present my company which is offering consulting services to cleantech companies to maximize their profits and reduce their costs."*

+15. **SEO Analysis** ([Watch](https://suna.so/use-case/seo-analysis)) - *"Based on my website suna.so, generate an SEO report analysis, find top-ranking pages by keyword clusters, and identify topics I'm missing."*

+16. **Clustering Public Reviews** ([Watch](https://suna.so/use-case/clustering-public-reviews)) - *"Clusterize public reviews for McDonald's by scraping them on public pages like Google Reviews, then generate a detailed report about the most common feedback and reviews (from 5 to 1 star), generate cluster to obtain insights about what can be improved and what is producing good results for the McDonald's brand."*

+17. **Generate a Personal Trip** ([Watch](https://suna.so/use-case/generate-personal-trip)) - *"Generate a personal trip to London, with departure from Bangkok on the 1st of May.
+The trip will last 10 days.
+Find an accommodation in the center of London, with a rating on Google reviews of at least 4.5.
+Find me interesting outdoor activities to do during the journey.
+Generate a detailed itinerary plan."*

+18. **Scrape and Monitor Stocks** ([Watch](https://suna.so/use-case/scrape-monitor-stocks)) - *"I want to monitor the 10 biggest public companies in Portugal.
+Scrape them on the internet, and find the public ones with the price/share available in the last 30 trading days.
+Generate a report based on the data you find."*

+19. **Recently Funded Startups** ([Watch](https://suna.so/use-case/recently-funded-startups)) - *"Go on Crunchbase, Dealroom, and TechCrunch, filter by Series A funding rounds in the SaaS Finance Space, and build a report with company data, founders, and contact info for outbound sales."*

+20. **Scrape Forum Discussions** ([Watch](https://suna.so/use-case/scrape-forum-discussions)) - *"I need to find the best beauty centers in Rome, but I want to find them by using open forums that speak about this topic.
+Go on Google, and scrape the forums by looking for beauty center discussions located in Rome.
+Then generate a list of 5 beauty centers with the best comments about them."*

 ## Run Locally / Self-Hosting